Tata

 Every archive is then preserved inside a custom-designed box containing the printed book and elements gathered from the site: soil, stone, polaroids, fragments.

-Parallel to this, I initiated Mineral Archives, an ongoing research series exploring relationships between earth and culture across geographies and history.
+Parallel to this, I initiated Mineral Archives, an ongoing article series exploring relationships between earth and culture across geographies and history.
 Each chapter informs and subtly directs TATA’s future investigations, positioning research as strategic infrastructure rather than content.